YiChong-Liu/Wikitwinkie/articles/README.md

 ## Description

 This is the articles service.
-It keeps track of the authoritative data for all the articles, including article ID, name, title, content, status (deleted vs active), edit history, and comments (only the list of comment IDs associated with each article).
+It keeps track of the authoritative data for all the articles, including article ID, name, title, content, author, status (deleted vs active), edit history, and comments (only the list of comment IDs associated with each article).

 An article "name" is a URL-friendly identifier which is used to get the article.
 It is derived from the title, which can be any string.
 Articles can be renamed, so their title and name will change.
 An article "ID" is a unique identifier that does not change when the article is renamed.